openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AutoRepair specifies whether health checks should be enabled for machines
-in the NodePool.
-The default is false.</p>
+<p>autoRepair specifies whether health checks should be enabled for machines in the NodePool.
+The default is false.
+Enabling this feature will cause the controller to automatically delete unhealthy machines.
+The unhealthy criteria is reserved for the controller implementation and subject to change.
+But generally it&rsquo;s determined by checking the Node ready condition is true and a timeout that might vary depending on the platform provider.
+AutoRepair will no-op when more than 2 Nodes are unhealthy at the same time.
+Giving time for the cluster to stabilize or to the user to manually intervene.</p>
 </td>
 </tr>
 </tbody>